boucadair/encrypted-dns-forwarders/draft-rbw-add-encrypted-dns-forwarders.md

    {{?RFC1918}}, IPv4 shared address {{?RFC6598}}, or IPv6 Unique-Local
    {{?RFC8190}} address space.

-   A tempting solution is to use the CPE's WAN
-   IP address for DDR and prove possession of that IP address.
+   A tempting solution for enabling an encrypted DNS forwarder with DDR is to use the CPE's WAN IP address for DDR and prove possession of that IP address.
 However, the CPE's WAN IPv4 address will not be a public IPv4 address if the CPE is behind another layer of NAT (either Carrier Grade NAT (CGN) or another on-premise NAT), reducing the success of this mechanism to CPE's WAN IPv6 address.

-If the ISP renumbers the subscriber's network suddenly (rather than slow IPv6 renumbering described in
+   Also, if the ISP renumbers the subscriber's network suddenly (rather than slow IPv6 renumbering described in
-   {{?RFC4192}}) encrypted DNS service will be delayed until that new certificate is acquired.
+   {{?RFC4192}}), encrypted DNS service will be delayed until that new certificate is acquired.

-### DNR
+###  Discovery of Network-designated Resolvers (DNR)

-   DNR requires proving possession of an FQDN as the encrypted resolver's certificate contains the FQDN.
-The entity (e.g., ISP, network administrator) managing the CPE would assign a unique FQDN to the CPE.
+   DNR requires proving possession of a domain name as the encrypted resolver's certificate contains the FQDN.
+For example, the entity (e.g., ISP or network administrator) managing the CPE would assign a unique FQDN to the CPE.
 There are two mechanisms for the CPE to obtain the certificate for the FQDN: using one of its WAN IP addresses or requesting its signed certificate from an Internet-facing server used for remote CPE management (e.g., the Auto Configuration Server (ACS) in the CPE WAN Management Protocol {{TR-069}}).

-   If using a CPE's WAN
-   IP address, the CPE needs a public IPv4 or a global unicast IPv6 address together with DNS A or AAAA records pointing to that CPE's WAN address to prove possession of the DNS name to obtain a WebPKI CA-signed certificate (that is, the CPE fulfills the DNS or HTTP challenge discussed in ACME {{?RFC8555}}).
+   If the CPE's WAN IP address is used, the CPE needs a public IPv4 or a global unicast IPv6 address together with DNS A or AAAA records pointing to that CPE's WAN address to prove possession of the DNS name to obtain a (WebPKI) CA-signed certificate.
+That is, the CPE fulfills the DNS or HTTP challenge discussed in Automatic Certificate Management Environment (ACME) {{?RFC8555}}.
 However, a CPE's WAN address will not be a public IPv4 address if the CPE is behind another layer of NAT (either a CGN or another on-premise NAT), reducing the success of this mechanism to a CPE's WAN IPv6 address.
 If the ISP renumbers the subscriber's